wietze/wietze.github.io/_posts/2022-08-16-save-the-environment-variables.md

 ---
 layout: post
 title: Save the Environment (Variable)
-tldr: By manipulating environment variables on process level, it is possible to let trusted application load arbitrary DLLs and execute malicious code.
-This post lists over 100 executables vulnerable to this type of DLL Hijacking on Windows 11 (21H2); it is demonstrated how this can achieved with just three lines of VBScript.
+tldr: By manipulating environment variables on process level, it is possible to let trusted applications load arbitrary DLLs and execute malicious code.
+This post lists nearly 100 executables vulnerable to this type of DLL Hijacking on Windows 11 (21H2); it is demonstrated how this can achieved with just three lines of VBScript.
-image: /assets/2022-08-16-vbscript-example.jpg
+image: /assets/2022-08-16-vbscript-example.png
 tags: [dll hijacking, environment variable, env variable, envvar, systemroot, windir, envvar dll hijacking, environment variable-based hijacking]
 js: true
-tweet:
+tweet: 1559358985764933632
 ---